arielverbin/Babble/README.md

 ## Conclusion

 The Babble Android Client provides a user-friendly interface for accessing and interacting with the Babble chat system on Android devices.
-With real-time messaging, file attachments, and an intuitive user experience, users can
+With real-time messaging, and an intuitive user experience, users can

 enjoy seamless and synchronized communication with others.
 Happy chatting! 😁